fern-demo/akamai-config/fern/markdown-content/v1/Get started/cli-hello-world/create-an-edgeworker-id-3.md

 akamai edgeworkers list-groups [options] [group-identifier]
 ```

 > 📘 If you don't see the groupId you want to use or if you received an error the likely cause is that your access token does not have the proper permissions.
-For more information on Groups and Permissions see [Identity and Access Management documentation](https://techdocs.akamai.com/iam/docs) or your <<COMPANY_NICKNAME>> Administrator.
+For more information on Groups and Permissions see [Identity and Access Management documentation](https://techdocs.akamai.com/iam/docs) or your {{COMPANY_NICKNAME}} Administrator.

 2. Use this command to create a new EdgeWorker ID.